MARTIMM/gnome-gtk3/docs/content-docs/design/actions.md

 * Create a SimpleAction object with or without a state.
 * Register a signal handler for an `activate` signal.
 * Add the SimpleAction to the ActionMap in a Application or ApplicationWindow.
-* Add an Actionable widget such as a MenuItem or Button to the GUI.
+* Add an Actionable widget such as a Button to the GUI.
 * Set the action name of this widget to `app.something` or `win.something` depending if an Application or ApplicationWindow is used to store the SimpleAction.